RSMadhuri66/Bandgap-Reference-Circuit-with-SCMB-with-ASAP-7nm-PDK-/README.md

 After completing the schematic,  the simulation parameters were set up within Xschem to run a DC analysis.
 The simulation was configured to sweep the temperature from -45°C to 125°C.

-The below image is taken as a reference for designing a bandgap circuit using SCMB
+The below image is taken as a reference for designing a bandgap circuit using SBCM

 <picture>
 <img alt = "Bandgap_reference" src="reference.png">